Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 • Coconut oil: A small dab of coconut oil in the food has an antibacterial effect and improves breath.

-• Parsley: Mix finely chopped fresh parsley into the food – it has an odor-neutralizing effect.
+• Parsley: Finely chop fresh parsley and mix it into the feed – it neutralizes odors.

-• Chamomile tea: Cooled tea can help with inflammation (carefully drip into the mouth).
+• Chamomile tea : Cooled tea can help with inflammation (carefully drip it into the mouth).

 When should you take your cat to the vet?

-Home remedies and dental care are useful, but if bad breath is severe or persistent, there is no way around seeing a veterinarian.
+Home remedies and dental care are useful, but in cases of severe or persistent bad breath, there is no way around a visit to the veterinarian.

 In these cases, a visit to the vet is a must: